tmaximini/tmaximini.github.io/_posts/2014-12-29-improving-scroll-performance-for-lists-in-ionic-framework.markdown

 * Infinite Scroll and Pull to refresh won't work, we had to write our own solution for both.

 To activate native scrolling in Ionic, you just the the `"overflow-scroll = true"` option on [IonContent](http://ionicframework.com/docs/api/directive/ionContent/).
 It is super performant and was the only valid solution in our case, as we wanted to support also older devices.

+Infinite scroll could for example easily be implemented like this, with `wrapperEl` being your overflow-scroll IonContent element and `listEl` being the inner stream container, that would contain your ng-repeated list that you want to load new items into.

+{% highlight javascript %}
+/**
+ * captures all scroll events and checks offset from top and distance from bottom
+ * if we are as close as OFFSET to bottom, we start loading the next page */ var OFFSET = 200; // how many px from bottom should we start loading wrapperEl.addEventListener('scroll', function() {
+    var listRect = listEL.getBoundingClientRect();
+    var wrapRect = wrapperEl.getBoundingClientRect();
+    if (listRect.bottom - OFFSET < wrapRect.height) {
+        scope.nextPage();
+    }
+}, false);
+{% endhighlight %}

 ### Conclusion